-Scared Dog Part One: Recognizing Fear in Your Dog
+Scared Dogs: Recognizing Fear in Your Dog

 Dog Body Language Basics

 Fearful dogs have always stolen my heart.
 Maybe it’s because of my days working at an animal shelter and with dog rescue groups.
-Maybe it’s because Theo, my golden retriever, had so many fears and anxieties that working with fearful dogs became second nature.
+Maybe it’s because of Theo, my golden retriever, had so many fears and anxieties that working with fearful dogs became second nature.
 But often, dog parents and even dog professionals miss the subtle signals a fearful or anxious dog may give.
 Or they miss what I consider red flags in a young dog’s behavior that can help predict that he may become fearful as an adult.
 With these dogs, I would suggest taking a very proactive role in building a dog’s confidence.
 But more on that later.
 Today, I want to focus on some of the signs that a dog is nervous, anxious, or stressed.

 The first thing you need to know in being a good dog parent is how to communicate with your dog, and how your dog communicates with you.
 Your dog’s body language is the best indicator of how he feels.
 By understanding his body language, you will be able to tell if he is sick, nervous, or confident.
 Your job is to do your best to understand what your dog is trying to say, and respond appropriately.
 My goal in working with a dog training client is to help the client learn how to notice the smallest behavioral changes or subtle changes in a dog’s body language, and have the skills and knowledge to help their dog in a particular situation.